statengeneraal/laws-markdown/verdrag/hong/kong/international/convention/for/the/safe/and/environmentally/sound/etc/BWBV0006256/README.md

 .3. to initiate joint research and development programmes; and

 .4. to undertake other actions aimed at the effective implementation of this Convention and of guidelines developed by the Organization related thereto.
 2. Parties undertake to co-operate actively, subject to their national laws, regulations and policies, in the transfer of management systems and technology in respect of the safe and environmentally sound recycling of ships.

 ### Article  14

 ####Dispute settlement

+Treedt in werking op een nader te bepalen tijdstip

 Parties shall settle any dispute between them concerning the interpretation or application of this Convention by negotiation or any other peaceful means agreed upon by them, which may include enquiry, mediation, conciliation, arbitration, judicial settlement, or resort to regional agencies or arrangements.

 ### Article  15

 ####Relationship with international law and other international agreements

+Treedt in werking op een nader te bepalen tijdstip

 1. Nothing in this Convention shall prejudice the rights and obligations of any State under the [United Nations Convention on the Law of the Sea](../../../../../../../../../../../../../verdrag/united/nations/convention/on/the/law/of/the/sea/BWBV0003172/README.md), 1982, and under the customary international law of the sea.
 2. Nothing in this Convention shall prejudice the rights and obligations of Parties under other relevant and applicable international agreements.

 ### Article  16

 ####Signature, ratification, acceptance, approval and accession

+Treedt in werking op een nader te bepalen tijdstip

 1. This Convention shall be open for signature by any State at the Headquarters of the Organization from 1 September 2009 to 31 August 2010 and shall thereafter remain open for accession by any State.
 2. States may become Parties to this Convention by: